 Under no circumstances will the Trust accept cash payments in any currency in excess of £15,000 in respect of any single transaction or series of transactions which appear to be linked.
-Any attempts by an individual to effect payment above this amount should be notified immediately to the Chief Financial Officer or the designated money laundering officer, currently the Director of Operational Finance.
+Any attempts by an individual to effect payment above this amount should be notified immediately to the Chief Financial Officer or the designated money laundering officer,.